docxology/p3if/docs/p3if_paste.md

 frameworks which have been included.
-● Mentions of frameworks in the reviewed literature rarely specify the version being referenced, and on some occasions actually predate the releases of the referenced frameworks found in the “snowball” review, possibly due to the proprietary nature of some enterprise frameworks and their development through working groups (e.g., C4ISR and government working groups’ influence on one another and on industry working groups [45]).
+● Mentions of frameworks in the reviewed literature rarely specify the version being referenced, and on some occasions actually predate the releases of the referenced frameworks found in the "snowball" review, possibly due to the proprietary nature of some enterprise frameworks and their development through working groups (e.g., C4ISR and government working groups' influence on one another and on industry working groups [45]).
 ● Full literature meta-analysis would have been unwieldy, as not all frameworks are fully available or fully documented in the literature.
 Future research could add other